solidi/writing/writing-ideas.md

     1. enjoy the craft, the detail, and the sense of getting things flowing.
     1. are the community, internal (code reviews), external (thought, blogs, etc)
     1. feeling unprepared, preparing, thinking, presenting ideas, symbols, direction. writing well.
-    1. Helping others.
+    1. Helping others, and having each others backs.
     1. Clarifying problems before seeking help.
     1. troubleshooting, handling unknown, adding code.
-    1. having each others backs.
     1. learning mindset, take learnings with you.
     1. curious, approach, tradeoffs, and weighing options, value model, [untools](https://untools.co/).
     1. contribute ideas and be open to feedback.